-Antique furniture and artifacts that are brought into a building can bring spirits along who are attached to these historic gems.
+Antique furniture and artifacts that are brought into a building can bring spirits along with them.

-The authentic period artifacts and jail furniture have brought some spirits into this reconstructed jail.
+Sheriff’s Office & Jail, AZ (The authentic period artifacts and jail furniture have brought some spirits into this reconstructed jail).

-People who die because of the circumstances they are in, sometimes are frustrated, can’t accept their death and look for help they never got while alive.
+People who die unnecessarily because of a lack of help, can’t accept their death and still look for the help they never got while alive.

-As there are still spirits in jail here, there is a spirit of a jailer or sheriff here as well, still looking after them and supervising visitors and the Village staff as well.
+Sheriff’s Office & Jail, AZ (As there are still spirits in jail here, there are also jailer or sheriff spirits here as well, still looking after them and supervising visitors and the village staff as well).

 Spirit of an Unhappy Prisoner